 New weaponry developed during the Civil War made these masonry forts and the smoothbore cannons they used obsolete.
 The U.S. government convened the Endicott Board in 1885 to create a new system of defense using the latest weaponry.

-Fort Wadsworth was updated with disappearing gun batteries and expanded greatly during the time of the Spanish American War.
+Fort Wadsworth was updated with disappearing gun batteries and expanded greatly during the Spanish-American War.
 Twelve additional batteries were designed to be invisible from the water.
 The batteries contained guns designed to attack enemy warships and allow American vessels the time necessary to reach and engage the enemy.
 The entire post was named Fort Wadsworth during this period.

 In 1907 electric lights, motorized ammunition hoists, searchlights, and telephone communications were added to the existing fortifications.
-Observation posts were also added so that the target’s direction, bearing, and speed could be sent to soldiers in plotting rooms.
-The soldiers in the plotting rooms used the information to triangulate on, and target moving enemy ships and then relayed to the artillery gun crews what elevation and direction to fire their guns.
+Observation posts were also added to send the target’s direction, bearing, and speed to soldiers in plotting rooms.
+The soldiers in the plotting rooms used the information to triangulate and target moving enemy ships.
+They then relayed to the artillery gun crews what elevation and direction to fire their guns.

 During World War I, soldiers assigned to Fort Wadsworth manned the guns and were also sent on a rotating schedule with soldiers from Fort Hamilton to the new Fort Tilden.